 Coruscant: Capital of the Republic

-The city planet of Coruscant was known as the capital of what was yet to become known as the “Old Republic”.
-The prequels play out over the backdrop of the falling of the Republic and the establishment of a new Empire, still controlled from Coruscant by Palpatine.
-In The Phantom Menace, however, these events are only starting to rear their heads as the bureaucrats and senators go about their busy lives, unaware of the plot that’s being hatched beneath their very noses.
-Our time on Coruscant in The Phantom Menace is relatively brief but does result in a few interesting bits that fall into the area of cut or altered scenes.
-Let’s take a look at some of these.
+The prequels play out over the backdrop of the falling of the Republic and the establishment of a new Empire, still controlled from the city planet of Coruscant by Palpatine.
+In The Phantom Menace, these events are only beginning while the bureaucrats and senators go about their busy lives, unaware of the plot that’s being hatched beneath their very noses.
+Our time on Coruscant in The Phantom Menace is brief, but does result in a few interesting bits that fall into the area of cut or altered scenes.
 Read More

 Leaving Tatooine

 New Hyperdrive?
 Check.
 Free slave who will grow up to be a Sith?
 Check.
 Step in icky icky goo?
 Check.
-Time to get off this dustbowl of a planet, but not without taking a few moments to say goodbye and clean up some loose ends.
-This page deals with departing that lovely yellow-orange planet we know and love: Tatooine.
+Time to get off this dustbowl of a planet, but not without taking a few moments to say goodbye and tie up some loose ends.
+Read More

 Jedi Diplomacy

 The Trade Federation has stopped all shipping to and from the small planet of Naboo.
 Two Jedi have been dispatched at the request of Supreme Chancellor Valorum to help negotiate the matter.
-This section deals with some of the shots and scenes deleted and/or altered from the opening of The Phantom Menace.
+It doesn’t end well.
 Read More

 The Lost Cut of Star Wars